ctruett/FeaturePresentation/README.md

 Enter Feature Presentation.

 This plugin allows you to focus on single portion of your document.
-To activate Feature Presentation, select the portion of your document that you would like to isolate, and press the keyboard shortcut, which is bound to `f8` by default.
+To activate Feature Presentation, select the portion of your document that you would like to isolate, and press a keyboard shortcut.

-To return, simply close the window, and the changes will be applied to your update.
+After editing, close the window and whatever change you made will be applied to your original document.

 ### Installation